 Be especially aware that you are in an unfamiliar environment

 Take extra care when crossing the road.
-Always remember to look both ways as traffic may be coming from a different direction than you are expecting.
+Always remember to look both ways as traffic may be coming from a different direction to what you are expecting.

 Do not take unlicensed minicabs.
 Ever.
 Why pay to get into a stranger’s car?
 Be especially careful outside clubs, where they tout for business and can look legitimate.
-If you need a black cab late at night, use the text service provided by TfL.
-Simply text HOME to 60835 to get the numbers of black cab ranks in the area you are texting from sent directly to your phone.
+If you need a black cab late at night, use the text service provided by TFL .
+Simply text HOME to 60835 to receive the numbers of black cab ranks in the area.

-Be conscious of the fact that you are obviously American
+Be conscious of the fact that you are an American

 Stay informed so you can make informed decisions.
 Watch and read the European, British and London news.